HR system with clean, straightforward dashboards and UX.

-Hiretual is used by recruiting professionals at Intel, Hilton, IBM, and Wander Bros.
-Designed for talent sources and agencies, this platform features machine learning for candidate selection, robust infrastructure with scalable server clusters, and contact information sourcing.
+Hiretual is used by recruiting professionals at Intel, Hilton, IBM, and Nike.
+Designed for talent sourcers and agencies, this platform features machine learning for candidate selection, a robust infrastructure with scalable server clusters, and contact information sourcing.

 As you can see from the tool screenshot, Hiretual has a clean, intuitive, and modest user interface.
 The simple list of tools in the menu bar makes it easy to gauge what you need at a glance.
 This helped them evaluate favorably in both UX and general usability.

 A downside of Hiretual is that paid plans tend to be on the pricey side with no ideal options for the case of having multiple recruiters in a single company.

 Hiretual starts at $89/month and has a freemium Starter plan.
 Hiretual also offers customized pricing plans.